WhoGoes vs Bombora: Individual Event Contacts vs Anonymous Intent Signals

 - Integrate with CRM/MAP for automated account-based workflows

-- Track competitors — know when accounts are researching your competitors
+- Watch competitors: know when accounts are researching your competitors' categories

 When WhoGoes Makes Sense

-WhoGoes is the right choice when you need:
+Better fit.
+Much better.
+WhoGoes is the better fit when you need:

-- Individual contacts — not just account names, but real people with verified emails
+- Individual contacts, not just account names.
+Real people with verified emails you can actually email today

-- Event-specific targeting — reach people who attended CES, HIMSS, NRF, or any of 1,200+ events
+- Event-specific targeting: reach people who attended HIMSS, RSA Conference, CES, or any of 1,200+ events

 The Actionability Gap

 With Bombora, you get a list of companies showing intent.
-You then need to find the right contacts at those companies (often using ZoomInfo or Apollo, adding another $10K+/yr).
-Then you need to craft relevant outreach.
-The total workflow from signal to email can take days.
+Now what?
+You still need to find the right contacts at those companies (often using ZoomInfo or Apollo, adding another $10K+/yr to your stack).
+Then you need to figure out what to say.
+The total workflow from signal to sent email can take days.

 Can You Use Both?

 Absolutely.
-Many B2B teams use Bombora for broad topic-level intent monitoring and WhoGoes for event-specific prospecting.
-They complement each other well — Bombora tells you which accounts are in-market, WhoGoes tells you which individuals attended the events your accounts care about.
+A lot of B2B teams use Bombora for broad topic-level intent monitoring and WhoGoes for event-specific prospecting.
+Yes, you can.
+Smart play.
+Bombora tells you which accounts are actively researching topics relevant to your product, while WhoGoes tells you which individuals from those accounts are showing up at the trade shows where your buyers go, giving you both breadth and precision in a single outreach motion.
+They complement each other well: Bombora tells you which accounts are in-market, WhoGoes tells you which individuals attended the events those accounts care about.

 Ready to get your attendee list?